bandlab/Guide/using_chew/creating_a_show.md

 # Shows page

 Once you've successfully logged into your Chew account, you'll land on your [Shows](http://chew.tv/account/shows) page.
-This is your account homepage and it acts as an archive for your Shows broadcast through Chew.
+This is your account 'home' and acts as the archive for what you broadcast or upload on Chew.

 From the Shows page, you'll be able to access the following via the links in the header: